kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 = I have created a gallery in the backend, but when I look at it on the frontend, it does not show correctly. =

 Sometimes, there are issues when the theme does not follow WordPress best practices.
-In order for FooGallery to function properly, the theme needs to:
+In order for FooGallery to function properly, the theme needs to have:
     * A call to wp_head(); in the header.php file.
     * A call to wp_footer(); in the footer.php file.